 As a leading expert in Android, Mark has not only delivered countless training classes, but has also presented at dozens of conferences, meetups, and similar events.
 And, along the way, he has contributed countless hours helping developers overcome challenges in their day-to-day Android work.

-First published in June 2008, The Busy Coder's Guide to Android Development has been continually edited and extended over the years.
-At over 4,500 pages, the book is easily the single largest compendium of Android app development knoweldge.
+First published in June 2008, The Busy Coder's Guide to Android Development was continually edited and extended over the years.
+At over 4,200 pages, the book is easily the single largest compendium of Android app development knoweldge.
+It focused on first-generation Android app development, using Java and the Android Support library.

-Every attendee of the training receives a Warescription, entitling the attendee to a copy of the book, six months of updates, and access to subscriber-only office hours.
+Every attendee of the training receives a Warescription, entitling the attendee to a copy of CommonsWare's roster of books, six months of updates, and access to subscriber-only office hours.

-Mark presents at several conferences each year.
-He is a regular at conferences in the mid-Atlantic area of the US, such as AnDevCon (DC, Boston), droidcon NYC, and DevFest DC.
+Mark delivers conference presentations every year.
+He is a regular at conferences in the mid-Atlantic area of the US, such as the Android Summit.
 He occasionally presents outside of that area, and also delivers some presentations to meetups by remote.

 Occasionally, a conference publishes videos of Mark speaking — this page aggregates a number of those videos.